Overview

 Add the following dependency to your pom.xml

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <projectKey>CALC</projectKey> <fixVersion>1.0</fixVersion> <reportFormat>junit</reportFormat> <reportFile>target/junit.xml</reportFile> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <projectKey>CALC</projectKey> <fixVersion>1.0</fixVersion> <reportFormat>junit</reportFormat> <reportFile>target/junit.xml</reportFile> </configuration> </dependency>

-) can also be specified from the command line using -D
+Configuration parameters (e.g., "reportFormat") can also be specified from the command line using -D

-).
+(e.g., "-Dxray.reportFormat=junit").
 In this case, the parameters have the xray.

 prefix.

-file has higher priority over command-line arguments.
+Configuration made directly on the pom.xml file has higher priority over command line arguments.

-Common Configurations
+Common configurations

-(i.e., using Xray on Jira server/datacenter)
+Xray server/datacenter users (i.e., using Xray on Jira server/datacenter)

-Parameter | Command line parameter | Description | Example |
+parameter | command line parameter | description | example |

 ---|---|---|---|

-cloud | xray.cloud | Set to false if not using Xray cloud (default: false) | false |
+cloud | xray.cloud | set to false if not using Xray cloud (default: false) | false |

 jiraBaseUrl | xray.jiraBaseUrl | Jira server/DC base URL | http://10.0.0.1/ |

-jiraUsername | xray.jiraUsername | Username of Jira user to use on API calls | someuser |
+jiraUsername | xray.jiraUsername | username of Jira user to use on API calls | someuser |

-jiraPassword | xray.jiraPassword | Password of Jira user to use on API calls | somepass |
+jiraPassword | xray.jiraPassword | password of Jira user to use on API calls | somepass |

-jiraToken | xray.jiraToken | Jira PAT (Personal Access Token) used instead of username/password | - |
+jiraToken | xray.jiraToken | Jira PAT (Personal Access Token) used instead of username/password | |

-ignoreSslErrors | xray.ignoreSslErrors | Ignore SSL errors, e.g., expired certificate (default: false) | - |
+ignoreSslErrors | xray.ignoreSslErrors | ignore SSL errors, e.g., expired certificate (default: false) | |

-timeout | xray.timeout | Connection timeout in seconds (default: 50) | - |
+timeout | xray.timeout | connection timeout in seconds (default: 50) |

-(i.e., using Xray on Jira cloud)
+Xray cloud users (i.e., using Xray on Jira cloud)

-Parameter | Command line parameter | Description | Example |
+parameter | command line parameter | description | example |

 ---|---|---|---|

-cloud | xray.cloud | Set to true if using Xray cloud (default: false ) | true |
+cloud | xray.cloud | set to true if using Xray cloud (default: false) | true |

-clientId | xray.clientId | Client ID of the API key configured on Xray Cloud | xxxx... |
+clientId | xray.clientId | client id of the API key configured on Xray Cloud | xxxx... |

-clientSecret | xray.clientSecret | Client secret of the API key configured on Xray Cloud | xxxx... |
+clientSecret | xray.clientSecret | client id of the API key configured on Xray Cloud | xxxx... |

-timeout | xray.timeout | Connection timeout in seconds (default: 50) | 50 |
+timeout | xray.timeout | connection timeout in seconds (default: 50) | 50 |

-The plugin provides these tasks:
+This plugin provides these tasks:

 xray:import-results